Oxalate toxicity is not well known, and whilst its symptoms are painful and serious, its reversal can be straightforward

 Probiotics can prevent kidney stones

 Oxalates combine with calcium to form calcium oxalate in 80% of kidney stones.
 This attracted attention to lowering food oxalates in the gut before it gets absorbed to form kidney stones.
 The research initially focused on Oxalobacter formigenes, a bacterium that breaks down oxalates in the gut, reduces oxalates absorption, and prevents kidney stones.
 However, the bacteria was ineffective when administered with or closer to antibiotics.
 The research suggested that a mixture of microorganisms, including Bifidobacterium and Lactobacillus, effectively degrades oxalate in the gut and prevents kidney stones.

 The best oxalate cleanse is simply to reduce your consumption gradually and wait.
 Just be aware that, in the short term, you may have to go through a flareup of symptoms when the stored oxalate is released.

 I hope that this helps, my friends, and, as always, if you have any questions or any experience of oxalate toxicity that you would be happy to share, please do so.
-Your sharing may help others to recognise, treat and reverse their own toxicity.
+Your sharing may help others recognise, treat, and reverse their toxicity.
 Thank you.

 Probiotics in the prevention of the calcium oxalate urolithiasis